yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ![Example Graph](/ps/ps1/img/graph.png)

 The adjacency list for this graph in the format of a property list would be as follows.
-The key `start` represents the start vertex of the traversal decribed by this test file, and the key `graph` contains a dictionary representing the adjacency list of the graph.
+The key `start` represents the start vertex of the traversal described by this test file, and the key `graph` contains a dictionary representing the adjacency list of the graph.
 Each key in this dictionary represents a vertex in the graph, and its corresponding array represents the vertices that it is adjacent to.

 	<?xml version="1.0" encoding="UTF-8"?>
 	<!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">